Paso Robles, California: Wine

-Paso Robles’ growth industry—wine—has a long history with the area.
+Paso Robles' growth industry—wine—has a long history with the area.
 Wine grapes were introduced to the Paso Robles soil in 1797 by the Spanish conquistadors and Franciscan missionaries.
 Spanish explorer Francisco Cortez envisioned an abundant wine-producing operation and encouraged settlers from Mexico and other parts of California to cultivate the land.
-The first vineyardists in the area were the Padres of the Mission San Miguel, and their old fermentation vats and grapevine artwork can still be seen at the Mission, north of the city of Paso Robles.
+The first vineyardists in the area were the priests (padres) of the Mission San Miguel, and their old fermentation vats and grapevine artwork can still be seen at the mission, north of the city of Paso Robles.

-Commercial winemaking was introduced to the Paso Robles region in 1882 when Andrew York, a settler from Indiana, began planting vineyards and established the Ascension Winery at what became York Mountain Winery and is now Epoch Winery.
+Commercial winemaking was introduced to the Paso Robles region in 1882, when Andrew York, a settler from Indiana, began planting vineyards and established the Ascension Winery at what became York Mountain Winery and is now Epoch Winery.
 When York purchased the land, it was primarily apple orchards, with a small plot of wine grape vines.
 York found that the climate and soil were more suitable for vineyards and he expanded the vineyards.
 Within a few years, he found that the vines were yielding more than he could market, prompting him to build a small, stone winery.

-Following Andrew York's early success in the wine business, Gerd and Ilsabe Klintworth planted a vineyard in the Geneseo/Linne area in approximately 1886.
-They were licensed to sell jugs of Zinfandel, Port, and Muscatel, as well as some of the area's first white wine made from Burger grapes.
+Following Andrew York's early success in the wine business, Gerd and Ilsabe Klintworth planted a vineyard in the Geneseo/Linne area around 1886.
+They were licensed to sell jugs of Zinfandel, port, and muscatel, as well as some of the area's first white wine made from Burger grapes.
 The Casteel Vineyards in the Willow Creek area were planted just prior to 1908.
 Casteel wines were stored and aged in a cave cellar.
 Cuttings from the old vines provided the start for other vineyards, still producing in the area today.